shayansm2/ML-zoomcamp-playground/notes/exploratory-data-analysis.md

 in EDA you should look at:

 - The distribution of the target variable
-- The features in this dataset
+- The features in this dataset and their type
-- The distribution of values in these features
 - The quality of the data
 - The number of missing values
+- The distribution of values in these features
+- relation of each feature with the target variable

 ## imports